Dharshana2327/SAP/README.md

 OData - Open Data Protocol
 Protocol - A set of rules defined to access specific data.
 SAP also uses OData Service to transfer data to external systems through REST APIs.
-CDS - Core Data Service(Set of domain soecific language and services) =>Sap hana supports sql to define mainupulate and consume the data from the database - On top we have odata, bobf, business intelligent edm, etc use to create the higher level data models on its own.
+CDS - Core Data Service(Set of domain specific language and services) =>Sap hana supports sql to define mainupulate and consume the data from the database - On top we have odata, bobf, business intelligent edm, etc use to create the higher level data models on its own.
 => We are having different technologies to maintain data models , so to overcome and maintain in common technologies we are going with CDS.
 =>Set of domain specific languages and services, called CDS, for defining and consuming semantically rich data models.